 Since 2012, the Road Map districts of south King County (Auburn, Federal Way, Highline, Kent, Renton, Seattle and Tukwila) have worked together to develop and implement Early Warning Systems through the support of a Gates Foundation grant.
 The seven districts completed an inventory of their current EWS systems, and completed the following:

 - Agreed upon to two collective indicators to track

 - Produced two convenings with national experts such as Dr. Robert Balfanz from John Hopkins University’s Everyone Graduates Center

 District and school teams are now integrating data displays of ABC indicators with their tiered intervention systems, monitoring progress and replicating high yield intervention strategies.

 In the fall of 2014, PSESD expanded this work to Pierce County school districts.
 PSESD received an Early Warning Systems (EWS) grant from College Spark Washington to share lessons learned and accelerate progress in this work statewide.
 The three-year grant provides EWS support to four Pierce County school districts with high-percentages of free/reduced lunch rates, and provides continued support in the Road Map districts.

 Bethel, Clover Park, Franklin-Pierce and Tacoma School Districts will receive coaching, professional development workshops, system implementation support and direct funding to help implement fully functioning Early Warning Systems.
-Please contact our Program Manager, Marques Gittens, for more information about Pierce County collaboration.
+Please contact our Program Director, Marques Gittens, for more information about Pierce County collaboration.

 Looking for resources?